sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-multi-user/cp-mobile-dev-kit-multi-user.md

 >For an existing single user app it is required to reset the client and re-login before multi-user capability can be enabled.

 1. Switch to the SAP Business Application Studio UI.
 SAP Business Application Studio has a feature to display the QR code for onboarding in the Mobile client.
-Click on `Application.app` to open it in MDK Application Editor, and then click the **Application QR Code** icon.
+Open the `Application.app` and click the **Application QR Code** icon in the editor's header area.

     <!-- border -->![MDK](img-7.1.png)